graphery/graphane-doc/src/guide/svg/08-Gradients-and-patterns.md

 ## Patterns

-`pattern`  defines a graphics object which can be redrawn on intervals into the SVG.
+`pattern`  defines a graphics object which can be redrawn on intervals into the $.svg.
 It has its own `viewBox` bound reference, and its size is defined by `width` and `height`.
 The behaviour of width and height depends on `patternUnits` configuration (by default is `'objectBoundingBox'`), but we usually need to configure it as `'userSpaceOnUse'`.
 With this configuration, height and width